 School Emergency Notifications

 When there is an unexpected school closure, delay, early release, or other emergency; local radio and TV stations will be notified to make the announcement.
-The district also attempts to let parents & guardians know by our automated calling system, text message alerts, and by posting on our district website.
+The district also attempts to let parents & guardians know by our automated calling system, text message alerts, facebook and twitter feeds and by posting on our district website.

-The phone numbers called by the calling system are the ones listed as "student lives with" in our student information system.
-If you wish to change or update phone numbers listed or called by this system, please contact the district's Technology Office at 740-385-9329 between 7am and 3pm.
+The automated phone calling system will call the student's household phone number and any cell phones listed for legal guardians of the student.
+You will also receive a SMS text message if enabled for your account.
+If you wish to change or update phone numbers listed or called/texted by this system, please contact the district's Technology Office at 740-385-9329 between 7am and 3pm.

 Here are our other Twitter text alerts.